espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 - :cpp:func:`xPortGetFreeHeapSize` is a FreeRTOS function which returns the number of free bytes in the (data memory) heap.
 This is equivalent to calling ``heap_caps_get_free_size(MALLOC_CAP_8BIT)``.
 - :cpp:func:`heap_caps_get_free_size` can also be used to return the current free memory for different memory capabilities.
 - :cpp:func:`heap_caps_get_largest_free_block` can be used to return the largest free block in the heap.
 This is the largest single allocation which is currently possible.
 Tracking this value and comparing to total free heap allows you to detect heap fragmentation.
-- :cpp:func:`xPortGetMinimumEverFreeHeapSize` and the related :cpp:func:`heap_caps_get_minimum_free_size` can be used to track the heap "low water mark" since boot.
+- :cpp:func:`xPortGetMinimumEverFreeHeapSize` and the related :cpp:func:`heap_caps_get_minimum_free_size` can be used to track the heap "low watermark" since boot.
 - :cpp:func:`heap_caps_get_info` returns a :cpp:class:`multi_heap_info_t` structure which contains the information from the above functions, plus some additional heap-specific data (number of allocations, etc.).
 - :cpp:func:`heap_caps_print_heap_info` prints a summary to stdout of the information returned by :cpp:func:`heap_caps_get_info`.
 - :cpp:func:`heap_caps_dump` and :cpp:func:`heap_caps_dump_all` will output detailed information about the structure of each block in the heap.
 Note that this can be large amount of output.